 - 1. Re-install the fully charged batteries. - 2.
-Close the dump valve, all water faucets, and fresh water tank drain. - Reinstall the Acuva UV-LED purifier system.
-Ensure the tubing is fully inserted into the UV-LED unit's quick-connect fittings.
-Check for leaks prior to normal operation. - 4.
-Reinstall the Acuva system in-line pre-filter and open the valve connected to the filter system. - 5.
-Add water to the fresh water tank. - 6.
-Turn on the water pump. - 7.
-Open and close the faucets one at a time until the water runs clear at all faucets signaling RV nontoxic antifreeze is flushed out of lines.
-Go back and recheck water clarity at all faucets.
-Check for leaks.
-Repeat this step as necessary. - 8.
-Turn off the water pump. - 9.
+Close the dump valve, all water faucets, and fresh water tank drain. - 3.
+Add water to the fresh water tank. - 4.
+Turn on the water pump. - 5.
+Open and close the faucets one at a time until the water runs clear at all faucets signaling RV non-toxic antifreeze is flushed out of lines.
+Go back and recheck water clarity at all faucets. - Open the water heater inlet and outlet valves.
+Close the water heater bypass valve.
+Repeat step 5. - 7.
+Turn off the water pump. - 8.
 Hook up to a city water supply, open the faucets again, and recheck water clarity.